rerun/rerun/README.md

 # OPTIONS

 `-h`
-: Print help and usage.
+: Print help and usage then exit.

 `--checklog *LOG*`
 : Compare the results of an execution to those of a previous command log and show the diff